asyml/texar/docker/README.md

 If you don't have Docker, please [install docker](https://docs.docker.com/engine/installation/) first.

 This Dockerfile is supplied to build docker image with Ubuntu 16.04, cuda 10.0 and cudnn v7.
-The image uses Miniconda to configure python environment, ***Note that*** Tensorflow version is `1.13.0`.
+The image uses Miniconda to configure python environment, ***Note that*** Tensorflow version is `1.13.0` in the environment.

 The image need to be built from `texar` repo directory, because docker needs to copy `texar` repo into its filesystem to install Texar into the image.
 So under current directory, run the following cmds to build image: